lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     variable qSi equal v_totqSi/${nSi}
     variable qO equal v_totqO/${nO}

-    dump dmp all custom 100 dump-deform.lammpstrj id type q x y z thermo 100
+    dump dmp all custom 100 dump.lammpstrj id type q x y z thermo 100
     thermo_style custom step temp etotal press vol v_qSi v_qO

+..  container:: justify

+    Then, let us use *fix nvt* instead of *fix npt* to apply a thermostat, but no barostat because the box deformations will be imposed.

+..  code-block:: lammps

     fix mynvt all nvt temp 300.0 300.0 100
     timestep 0.5

+..  container:: justify

+    Then, let us use run for 5000 steps, then apply the *fix deform* for elongating progressively the box along *x*.
+Let us apply fix deform during 25000 steps.
+    Add the following line to *input.lammps*:

+..  code-block:: lammps

-    run 2000
+    run 5000

     fix mydef all deform 1 x erate 5e-5

     run 25000
-    unfix mydef
-    undump dmp

-    dump dmp all custom 100 dump.lammpstrj id type q x y z

-    run 2000

     write_data silica-deformed.data

 ..  container:: justify

-    The main differences with the previous input are

-    - the use of fix deform for elongating progressively the box along x,
-    - the use of fix NVT instead of NPT (because the box deformation is already ensured by fix deform).

-    After a first run of 25000 steps, a short run of 2000 steps is performed in order to extract the final charges of the atoms from an structure that is not under deformation.

-    During the deformation, the charges progressively changes, until the structure eventually breaks up.
-After the structure breaks, the charges equilibrates near a new average value that differs from the starting charge, which is expected due to the presence of the new solid/vacuum interface:
+    During the deformation, the charges progressively change until the structure eventually breaks up.
+After the structure breaks, the charges equilibrate near new mean values that differ from the starting charges.
+The difference between the initial and the final charge can be explained by presence of a new solid/vacuum interface (surface atoms have different charges compared to bulk atoms).

 .. figure:: ../figures/level3/reactive-silicon-dioxide/deformed-charge-light.png
     :alt: Charge of silica during deformation of the silicon oxide with LAMMPS and reaxff